UIUC-ChenLab/ScaleHLS-HIDA/README.md

 $ pip install --no-deps -r requirements.txt
 ```

-Once Torch-MLIR is installed, you should be able to run the following test:
+Once Torch-MLIR is installed, you should be able to run the following test.
+The tile size and unroll factor can be tuned for higher performance.
+More options can be found [here](https://github.com/UIUC-ChenLab/ScaleHLS-HIDA/blob/f870247fe66d207df5c6bff6a99b74721742aa24/lib/Transforms/Passes.cpp#L74).
 ```sh
 $ cd samples/pytorch/resnet18